hydeenoble/mb-take-home/README.md

 ## Possible Improvement
 1. Implement deployment with CICD (Github Action).
 2. Security: Add authentication on the API Gateway.
-3. Secret will managed external with AWS SSM.
+3. Manage secrets properly with AWS SSM.
+4. In prepare for production, Configure infrastructure for scalability, cost optimization and enhance overrall application performance.